vijaykanth1729/Terraform-IAM/README.md

 # Terraform-IAM
-Dealing with IAM resources in AWS using terraform
+Dealing with IAM resources in AWS using terraform.